 A further point that emerges is that Jesus spends time alone in prayer.
 Now there's a model for our own spiritual growth and well-being.
-If the one who was One with God needed a quiet time/place to listen for what God had to say, then surely we need it more!
+If the one who was One with God needed a quiet time/place to listen for what God had to say, then surely we need it at least as much if not more!
 Communal prayer, as we gather for worship, is right and good and pleasing to God, but there is also a need for us to find that quiet space where we are alone with God, listening for the "still, small voice."
 The disciples don't seem to have caught on yet, for they are not yet willing to interrupt a popular tour with retreat and prayer.
-They looked for him (literally, "chased him down" - the image of kids calling, "Mom...", "Mom!" comes to mind) when they couldn't find him and whined incredulously, "everyone is searching for you!" (again, the voice of the four-year-old comes through, "we couldn't find you!")
+They looked for him (the text literally states it as, "chased him down" - the image of kids calling, "Mom...", "Mom!" comes to mind) when they couldn't find him and whined incredulously, "everyone is searching for you!" (again, the voice of the four-year-old comes through, "we couldn't find you!")